Benefit

 How to Train It

 Step 1.
-First, stand in front of your dog, facing her.
-Ask her to sit, then click and treat.
-Next, hold a treat within an inch of her nose using a flat hand with your fingers pointing toward your dog (this becomes the hand signal).
-Lure your dog into the down position by bringing your hand down toward the floor between her legs.
-Move slowly, so your dog’s nose follows and she doesn’t lose interest.
+First, stand in front of your dog, facing them.
+Ask your dog to sit, then click and treat.
+Next, hold a treat within an inch of their nose using a flat hand with your fingers pointing toward your dog (this becomes the hand signal).
+Lure your dog into the down position by bringing your hand down toward the floor between their legs.
+Move slowly, so your dog’s nose follows and they don’t lose interest.

 Step 2.
-When your dog’s elbows hit the ground, she will probably sink into the down position.
+When your dog’s elbows hit the ground, they will probably sink into the down position.
 If so, click (or say “yes!”) and release the treat.
-If her elbows hit the ground but her rear has gone up, move your hand away from her like you’re tracing a line on the floor.
-As soon as she is in the down position, click and release the treat.
+If your dog’s elbows hit the ground but their rear has gone up, move your hand away from them like you’re tracing a line on the floor.
+As soon as they are in the down position, click and release the treat.

 Step 3.
 Step back so your dog has to stand up to follow you and repeat the exercise.
 Get a sit, then lure a down position again.
-Do this 15 or 20 times until she easily follows the lure into a down position.
+Do this 15 or 20 times until they easily follow the lure into a down position.

 Step 7.
 When your dog is consistently lying down in response to the verbal cue, you can begin to practice in more distracting areas, such as your yard, a quiet neighborhood street, or someone else’s house.
 Eventually, your dog will be able to lie down on cue at the park or the local café.
 Also increase the length of time your dog stays in the down position before giving the treat.

 Step 8.
 When your dog is consistently lying down in more distracting areas, you can begin to use the treats only intermittently.
-Now only fast downs will earn your dog a treat, whereas a slow response gets her a pat on the head and a “good dog!”
+Now only fast downs will earn your dog a treat, whereas a slow response gets them a pat on the head and a “good dog!”
 Also be sure to use “life rewards” to strengthen your dog’s response.
-Ask for a down before throwing a ball, opening a door for her to go outside, allowing her onto the couch, etc.
+Ask for a down before throwing a ball, opening a door for them to go outside, allowing them onto the couch, etc.

 Tips